Dustyroom/flat-kit-doc/index.md

 ![Rim.
 Inspector interface](FlatKit_Manual_Images/rim_parameters.png)
 > _Rim_.
 Inspector interface

 You can think of Rim as some kind of inner shadow and/or as inner glow, if used on smoothened curvy models.
 In one of the _Fruit Vase_ demo scenes, there is an example of extensive use of Rim as an outline.
 On _Blueprint Grid_ demo scene _Rim_ is used as a smooth inner glow.
-This parameter can be used creatively, for example, to substitute _Curve mode_ or _Extra Cel parameter_. **Just reminding you that the name like 'Rim', 'Specular' etc should not be perceived literally, most of them have many use cases.** In the screenshot below, with the help of Suzanne the Blender Monkey, we tried to show a few instances of _Stylized Surface_ shader with _None_ mode selected (meaning no straightforward shadows are applied), using orange color, and only _Rim_ parameter enabled.
+This parameter can be used creatively, for example, to substitute _Curve mode_ or _Extra Cel parameter_. **Just reminding you that the name like 'Rim', 'Specular' etc should not be perceived literally, they can do more than that.** In the screenshot below, with the help of Suzanne the Blender Monkey, we tried to show a few instances of _Stylized Surface_ shader with _None_ mode selected (meaning no straightforward shadows are applied), using orange color, and only _Rim_ parameter enabled.
 The results are variations of Rim section only.
 As you see, the _Rim_ alone is quite a creative tool.
 Imagine adding some creative _Specular_ and _Height Gradient_...

 ![Rim only, usage examples](FlatKit_Manual_Images/rim_examples_suzanne.png)
 > Variety of uses of _Rim_ parameter alone on Suzanne the Blender Monkey.
 Interface of _Stylized Surface_ shader with _‘None’_ cel shading mode